 Supervised Providers may be agencies, organizations, or individuals including facilitators or attorneys in the United States or foreign countries.
 They must meet, some but not all of the Hague Adoption Convention requirements.
-Supervised providers work closely with our office to insure that all necessary and appropriate adoption services are provided to the biological family, the child and the adoptive parents.
+Supervised providers work closely with our office to ensure that all necessary and appropriate adoption services are provided to the biological family, the child, and the adoptive parents.

 Exempt Providers only provide one adoption service.
 Our office supervises them.
 However their function is minimal.

 Accredited Agencies must be licensed in the state where they are domiciled and be accredited.
 Accredited agencies are not-for-profit corporations.
 Some countries, usually in Central and South America will only work with an accredited agency.
 Steffas & Associates, P.C. is not an Accredited Agency; we are an Approved Person that is for-profit.

 Approved Persons are not the same as accredited agencies.
 They may be licensed attorneys, social workers, or agencies that are for-profit.
 Extensive experience and accreditation are required for one to be an approved person.
 Steffas & Associates, P.C. is not an Accredited Agency; we are an Approved Person that is for-profit.